wmarquardt/wmarquardt.com/content/cv/en.md

 ### Software engineer
 _Jan 2021 - Present_

-> Globo.com is the Internet branch of Grupo Globo, the biggest media conglomerate in Latin America, with offices in Rio de Janeiro, São Paulo and Porto Alegre.
+> Globo.com is the Internet branch of Grupo Globo, the biggest tech media company Latin America, with offices in Rio de Janeiro, São Paulo and Porto Alegre.

 ---